Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 Kraken vs. Stars Predictions for Sunday

-Our projection model for this contest expects a final score of Kraken 4, Stars 3.
+Our projection model for this game calls for a final score of Kraken 4, Stars 3.

 - Moneyline Pick: Kraken (+125)